TRIAEIOU/flexible-cloze-2/README.md

 ## Configuration

 - Active cloze: Cloze(s) with the current ordinal, i.e. the cloze(s) that should be answered.
 To change styling of these change or override `.cloze` class in `Styling` of the card template.
-- Inactive cloze: Cloze(s) that are not the current ordinal, i.e. the cloze(s) that should not be answered.To change styling of these change or override `.cloze-inactive` class in `Styling` of the card template.
+- Inactive cloze: Cloze(s) that are not the current ordinal, i.e. the cloze(s) that should not be answered.
+To change styling of these change or override `.cloze-inactive` class in `Styling` of the card template.
 - Exposed cloze: Cloze(s) that when inactive (see above) will always be in "shown" state.
 Mark a cloze as exposed in the editor by making the first character an exclamation mark (e.g. `{{c1::!This will always be displayed when the cloze ordinal is not 1}}`).
   - Configurable expose character(s), default is `!`
   - Configurable position of the expose position to allow use with {{type:cloze:Text}}: